Alberto-San/CuriosidadesSpark/README.md

       <li>Some jobs fails (check mispelled columns in a query)</li>
       <li>Jobs that was ok are failing today [check input data (schema, file)]</li>
       <li>Slow tasks (try increase number of partitions, or repartition by another combination of columns that prevents skew partitions, increase mem)</li>
-      <li>If you are using Datasets, look at garbage collector metrics in Spark UI to see if its related with slow tasks</li>
     </ul>
   </li>
   <li>